Chair of Board of Trustees: Melvyn Booley

 5. The Executive (ie Heads/Principals of the Trust’s Academies and the Trust Operations and Finance Officer), not Trustees or Governors, are responsible for all operational activity and decisions.
 Trustees and Governors hold the Executive to account for their actions through the system of assurance reporting.

 8. The Central Trust provides a range of services to Trust academies.
-A statement of the services provided, and their cost and funding, is reviewed annually for value for money by the Board and provided to each Local Governing Body.
+A statement of the services provided, and their cost and funding, is reviewed annually for value for money by the Board and provided to each Local Governing Committee.

 9. The Trust Board has overall responsibility and ultimate decision-making authority for all the activities of the Trust, including establishment and management of the academies and admission of additional schools to the Trust.